mattyoung101/edtear/README.md

 # EDTear
-This is the "Elite: Dangerous Trade Ear", a service that subscribes to [EDDN](https://github.com/EDCD/EDDN), and ingests nightly dumps from [EDSM](https://www.edsm.net/en/nightly-dumps), and sends that all to a PostgreSQL database with PostGIS enabled.
-It also allows you to see some interesting statistics about the
-Elite: Dangerous trade universe, once the data has been collected.
+This is the "Elite: Dangerous Trade Ear", a service that subscribes to [EDDN](https://github.com/EDCD/EDDN), and ingests nightly dumps from [EDSM](https://www.edsm.net/en/nightly-dumps) and [Spansh](TODO), and sends all that to a PostgreSQL database with PostGIS enabled.
+It also allows you to see some interesting statistics about the Elite: Dangerous trade universe, once the data has been collected.

 EDTear is used to create the data for [Kural](https://github.com/mattyoung101/kural), my other project to build a high-performance trade-route calculator based on integer linear programming.